insolar/mainnet/README.md

 When submitting an issue, **include a complete test function** that reproduces it.

-Thank you for your intention to contribute to the Insolar Mainnet project.
+Thank you for your intention to contribute to the Insolar MainNet project.
 As a company developing open-source code, we highly appreciate external contributions to our project.

 ## Contacts